The Seduction of Almighty God by the Boy Priest Loftus in the Abbey of Calcetto, 1539

-The Seduction of Almighty God by the Boy Priest Loftus in the Abbey of Calcetto, 1539 is a play by British playwright Howard Barker.
-It premiered at Riverside Studios in London in 2006, in a production directed by French theatre director Guillaume Dujardin.
+The Seduction of Almighty God by the Boy Priest Loftus in the Abbey of Calcetto, 1539 (often shortened to The Seduction of Almighty God) is a play by British playwright Howard Barker.
+Originally written during 1997, it premiered at The Door, Birmingham Rep on 2nd November 2006 in a production by the Wrestling School theatre company and directed by French theatre director Guillaume Dujardin.

 Synopsis

 The play is set during the dissolution of the English monasteries.
 Its themes are loss of faith and corruption among the priesthood at the time.
 The arrival at the monastery mentioned in the play's title of a young novice with an unsullied belief in God challenges prevailing practices by the abbey's priests.

+Characters

+Character names and descriptions taken from the published playtext: